 Who Was Niccoló Machiavelli?

-Born on May 3, 1469, in Florence, Italy, Niccolò Machiavelli was a diplomat for 14 years in Italy's Florentine Republic during the Medici family's exile.
+Niccolò Machiavelli was a diplomat for 14 years in Italy's Florentine Republic during the Medici family's exile.
 When the Medici family returned to power in 1512, Machiavelli was dismissed and briefly jailed.
 He then wrote The Prince, a handbook for politicians on the use of ruthless, self-serving cunning, inspiring the term "Machiavellian" and establishing Machiavelli as the "father of modern political theory."
 He also wrote several poems and plays.
 He died on June 21, 1527, in Florence, Italy.

-Later Years and Legacy
+Later Years, Death and Legacy

-In his later years, Niccolò Machiavelli resided in a small village just outside of Florence.
+In his later years, Machiavelli resided in a small village just outside of Florence.
 He died in the city on June 21, 1527.
 His tomb is in the church of Santa Croce in Florence, which, ironically, he had been banned from entering during the last years of his life.
 Today, Machiavelli is regarded as the "father of modern political theory."